How can I get my hotel listed?

 How do you reserve a room or book online?

 As mentioned above, we are an approved partner of a number of reputable and trusted companies such as LateRooms, Booking.com, Lastminute.com, Expedia, Tripadvisor and others.
 All featured hotels, inns or other accommodation will have a link to one or more where further information such as availability and rates are available.
+Please see information relating to our affiliate partnerships in the Privacy section.

 We play no part in the actual booking process.